jayantghadge/netflix-reactJs/README.md

 Netflix Clone is a web application built using React, Tailwind CSS, and Firebase.
 It offers a seamless way to browse and watch movies and TV shows, providing a user-friendly interface similar to the popular streaming platform, Netflix.

+Creating a Netflix clone using React.js and Firebase involves building a web application that replicates the key features and design of the Netflix platform.
+React.js is used for the frontend development, providing a dynamic and efficient user interface, while Firebase is employed for the backend, handling authentication, data storage, and hosting.

 ## Installation

 To install and run Noteify on your local machine, follow the steps below:

 1. Clone the repository to your local machine:

 ```
 git clone https://github.com/jayantghadge/noteify.git
 ```

 2. Navigate to the project directory:

 ```
 cd noteify
 ```

 3. Install the required dependencies using npm:

 ```
 npm install
 ```

 4. Start the development server:

 ```
 npm start
 ```

 ## Usage

 Once the development server has started, the Netflix Clone will open in your default browser at `http://localhost:3000/`.
 You can explore various movie categories, search for specific movies or TV shows, and add them to your watchlist.
 If you're not signed in, you'll be prompted to log in or sign up to access certain features like creating a watchlist.

 To add a movie or TV show to your watchlist, click on the "like" button on top left.
 You can manage your watchlist by clicking on the account button.

 ## Features